the-human-colossus-foundation/SDL/README.md

-# SDL
+# Sustainable Development License

-Sustainable Development License
+This repository hosts the Sustainable Development License along with templates for reuse.